Have a project in mind?Let’s get in touch!

 Virtual fitting empowered by AI and AR can be a great advantage for new generations Y and Z who want to save time on shopping but find the product they are looking for and even try it on in virtual reality.

 Even though it might seem weird and quite unconvincing to communicate with a talking microwave on wheels, this is what the future of smart retailing is all about.
-Robot employees are gaining popularity amongst leading companies all over the globe and this tendency is adopted by more and more establishments. it’s a little scary to trust a machine to be your customer service representative, yet it is also a fantastic opportunity to cut down on menial tasks burdening your flesh&bone workforce.
+Robot employees are gaining popularity amongst leading companies all over the globe—more and more establishments adopt this tendency.
+It’s a little scary to trust a machine to be your customer service representative, yet it is also a fantastic opportunity to cut down on menial tasks burdening your flesh&bone workforce.

-OSHbot, the newest robotic employee of Lowe’s, assists customers with finding specific goods and provides information on discounts and promotions, as well as the inventory .
-Also, the new employee is bilingual and can communicate in both English and Spanish.
-Other major retail stores, such as Target, use robots to roam around the smart retail store and take note of misplaced items, or products that needs to be restocked.
+OSHbot, the newest robotic employee of Lowe’s, assists customers with finding specific goods.
+It also provides information on discounts, promotions, and inventory.
+Plus, the new employee is bilingual and can communicate in both English and Spanish.
+Other major retail stores, such as Target, use robots to roam around the smart retail store.
+They take notes of misplaced items or products that need restocking.
 By taking over simple inventory tasks, Target’s robot employees frees up Target’s human workforce to focus on providing more intimate customer assistance.

 Some people suggest that one day the stores will vanish.
 We are going to purchase everything online, and if we want to see and “touch” the items that we wish to order, we will be able to do so straight from our homes, with the help of virtual reality.

 Is 2020 going to push retailers to the edge?
 The future of retail is really under question especially when the covid-19 spread is on.
 People’s mindsets are changing to go shopping online rather than to visit stores which means exposing their lives to the risk of inflammation.